Kenyans vote in hotly contested presidential election

 - His main challenger, Raila Odinga, is the former prime minister

-(CNN)Kenyans head to the polls Tuesday in a hotly contested election that pits incumbent President Uhuru Kenyatta against the nation's former prime minister.
+(CNN)Kenyans are heading to the polls in a hotly contested election that pits incumbent President Uhuru Kenyatta against the nation's former prime minister.

 Raila Odinga, who's running for president for the fourth time, served as prime minister between 2008 and 2013.
 As the candidate for the National Super Alliance party, he is one of eight presidential candidates and the incumbent's main challenger.